-Mandatory onsite reviews Discretionary None Every 2 years Every 3-5 years Over 5 veers Discretion to conduct No onsite review or less Every 3-3 years Over 5 years onsite reviews specified 10 Points 8 Points 5 Points 3 4 Points 0 Points
+Mandatory On-Site Reviews Discretionary None Every 2 years or less Every 3-5 years Over 5 years Discretion to Conduct On-Site Reviews No On-Site Review Specified Type 1: 10 Points 8 Points 5 Points 3 Points 0 Points

-For a private postsecondary institution's first two years of operation, Arizona law requires an onsite visit to verify that it meets the requirements in place for licensure.
-(A.R.S. § 32-3021(C).)
-After the first two years, the Board has discretion to conduct an onsite visit if problems arise or if there are concerns, but there is no specified requirement for an onsite review beyond an administrative review after the initial review.
-In addition to 3 points for authorizing the Board to conduct onsite reviews on a discretionary basis, Arizona receives an additional point for requiring onsite reviews for the first two years.
+Arizona requires an onsite visit to verify that a private postsecondary institution meets the requirements in place for licensure.
+A.R.S. § 32-3021(C) The board has discretion to do an on-site visit if problems arise or if there are concerns, but there is no specified requirement for an on-site review beyond an administrative review after the initial review.

-B. DOES THE STATE REQUIRE UNANNOUNCED INSPECTIONS FOR ONSITE REVIEWS?
+B. DOES THE STATE REQUIRE UNANNOUNCED INSPECTIONS FOR ON-SITE REVIEWS?
+0/5 POINTS

-Required unannounced visits Discretion to do unannounced visits No indication 5 Points 3 Points 0 Points
+Required Unannounced Visits Discretion to do Unannounced Visits No indication 5 Points 3 Points 0 Points

-Arizona law does not require or authorize the Board to conduct unannounced inspections for onsite reviews.
+Arizona does not require the board to conduct unannounced inspections for onsite reviews.